-Mexico permanently bans the use of gillnets in the Upper Gulf of California
+WWF response to the Government of Mexico permanently banning the use of gillnets in the Upper Gulf of California...

 “While the Mexican government has committed to developing new fishing gear and techniques to allow local fishermen to pursue legal and sustainable fishing activities, WWF stresses the need for local communities to have access to existing vaquita-safe gear immediately.
 Community support and engagement is absolutely fundamental to conservation efforts.